mkceliks/rating_project/README.md

 - Adding functions added to the main.go file and created the API's.
 4 Structs added to the main.go file.
 All of them are integrated.
 - Add-product component file edited to add data to 3 collections.
 - Routing stuffs are OK! with angular side.

+# 29.06.2022

+- Episode adding feature added to the backend and frontend.
+The user can select a movie, anime or sport show from dropdown and can import an episode into it. ( Wırks Well! )
+- The dropdown's options comes from 3 different collections which includes movies, animes and sport shows.
+- Models created for episodes in frontend side.
+- Tried to create a filter API but can't handle it with yet.
+There is some code about filtering by id to show episodes when the user clicks to the Watch button. ( NOT WORKING YET! )
+- The button added to the navi for importing episodes into movies or something.
+This button routes to new page for user to import episodes.